gher-uliege/gher-uliege.github.io/Diva-Workshops/2020/index.md

 ### Before the workshop...

-<i class="fa fa-database" aria-hidden="true"></i> If you plan to use your own dataset, please verify that it has been quality controlled.
+✅ If you plan to use your own dataset, please verify that it has been quality controlled.
-<i class="fa fa-wifi" aria-hidden="true"></i> If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.
+✅ If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.
-Register at [Marine ID](https://www.marine-id.org/) and bring your username and password.
+✅ Register at [Marine ID](https://www.marine-id.org/) and bring your username and password.